Donate-Anything/Donate-Anything/README.rst

 Please keep this in mind before suggesting new ideas.
 Donate Anything is a bandage; visit Donate Everything, a societal solution.

 - Machine learn what's "good," "ok/mild," or "bad" condition based on images.
 Should be easy with the amount of data from current charities.
 This makes filtering and deciding if items can be collected easier for donor's end.
-- Move searching from PostgreSQL to Elasticsearch for faster searching and better in terms of relevancy.
 - Improve text search with content context

 Hacking